eslint/eslint/docs/src/maintain/manage-releases.md

 The two-person team should seek input from the whole team on the Monday following a release to double-check if a patch release is necessary.

-At least one member of the release team needs to have access to eslint's two-factor authentication for npm in order to do a release.
+At least one member of the release team needs to have access to ESLint's two-factor authentication for npm in order to do a release.

 ## Release Communication